-ADERHOLT: I'm going to defer to the senator, so.
-(Laughter.)
+Mr. ADERHOLT.
+I'm going to defer to the senator, so.
+[Laughter.]
 Let me say it's good to be here.
-I'm still trying to - sorry I was late.
+I'm still trying to-sorry I was late.
 I had a previous engagement, but glad to have each of you here, glad to hear your comments on this issue, and this is very informative.
 This is a big issue for us.
 We all have friends that are in Ukraine.
 And so we want to be a friend of Ukraine in every way possible.
-But, yeah, let me - let me just pass right now, and come back to me later.
+But, yes, let me-let me just pass right now, and come back to me later.

-HASTINGS: All right.
+Mr. HASTINGS.
+All right.
 All right.
 We'll then go to Senator Whitehouse.

-WHITEHOUSE: Let me start with a question for Ms. Haring.
+Mr. Whitehouse.
+Let me start with a question for Ms. Haring.
 History, unfortunately, is an exhibit of instances in which one country occupies another country, or the territory of another country.
 Of those many instances with which our history is replete, are there any that make a good analogy for the nature of Russian occupation of Ukraine today?
 In some cases, the occupier can be seen as a liberator, and afterwards backs off.
-I think we occupied France at the end of the war, and the French were actually OK with that.
+I think we occupied France at the end of the war, and the French were actually okay with that.
 And we gave them their country back, and the Marshall Plan kicked in, and everything was great.
 That was a fairly benign exercise.
 The exercise of occupation power that preceded that was obviously less benign.
 And this has happened all around the world.
 Do you think there's an analogy in history for what the Russians are doing in Crimea, in terms of the scope of that oppression?
 How would you rate it?
-And either - on a scale of, you know, one to 10 or in terms of comparison to a previous episode in history?
+And either-on a scale of, you know, 1 to 10 or in terms of comparison to a previous episode in history?

-HARING: Well, I have to admit I'm a political scientist and not a historian.
-So I -
+Ms. HARING.
+Well, I have to admit, I'm a political scientist and not a historian.
+So I-

-WHITEHOUSE: You're from the Foreign Relations Institute.
+Mr. Whitehouse.
+You're from the Foreign Relations Institute.

-HARING: I know, I know.
+Ms. HARING.
+I know, I know.
 So obviously what the Russians are doing in Crimea is not benign.
-The comparison that most people draw is to the Baltic states, and the idea is -
+The comparison that most people draw is to the Baltic States, and the idea is

-WHITEHOUSE: The Soviet occupation of the Baltic states?
+Mr. Whitehouse.
+The Soviet occupation of the Baltic States?

-HARING: The Soviet occupation of the Baltic states.
+Ms. Haring.
+The Soviet occupation of the Baltic States.
 The human rights situation, though, in Crimea is arguably worse there than it is in Russia.
 The tactics are harsher.
-The things that the FSB is doing to people are worse in Crimea than they are in Russia.
+The things that the FSB are doing to people are worse in Crimea than they are in Ruswould you describe it?

-WHITEHOUSE: Is there - this will be a question for all of you - is there - in many occupations there is a resistance that is operating within the occupied territory.
+Mr. Whitehouse.
+Is there-this will be a question for all of you-is there-in many occupations there is a resistance that is operating within the occupied territory.
 Is there a resistance operating against the Russian occupation within Crimea?
-And how would you describe it?
+And how

-SENTSOV: Regarding the comparison with occupation of the Baltics by the USSR in 1940, at that time troops were brought in with some mottos and proposing a referendum.
+Mr. Sentsov.
+Regarding the comparison with occupation of the Baltics by the USSR in 1940, at that time troops were brought in with some mottos and proposing a referendum.
 So yes, there is a comparison.
 But regarding resistance in the Crimea, so one example of resistance is myself.
-I was part of - I was trying to resist, and I was sent to prison for 20 years.
+I was part of-I was trying to resist, and I was sent to prison for 20 years.
 And I actually did not do anything.
 I was just against.
-If you simply speak out and say you are against, you don't like it - even though you are a public figure, a film director, they can still put you to prison and shut you down.
+If you simply speak out and say you are against, you don't like it-even though you are a public figure, a film director, they can still put you to prison and shut you down.